My personal journey with CBD oil and how my system responds to it.

 When you take a CBD oil tincture orally your body begins to process this through your digestive system.
 Once in the digestive system, the stomach begins to pass the compounds through the hepatic portal system to the liver.
 The liver then metabolizes the CBD molecules before passing the less concentrated compounds to the bloodstream.
 The bloodstream is like the superhighway which allows the CBD molecules to reach the rest of the body including the endocannabinoid system.

 Another fast way to get CBD to your bloodstream is to smoke or vape it.
 Once inhaled it’s absorbed through the alveoli in the lungs.
 After they travel through the alveoli, the CBD molecules are immediately transferred into the bloodstream which is a fast absorption than ingesting it.
 Using CBD Vape pens is a convenient and safe way to get the maximum effects in the shortest amount of time.

 Why and when should you try CBD for the first time.

 As I mentioned earlier everyone is different and has different reactions to different things.
-I would recommend to any of my friends who are having trouble sleeping or any other ailment that CBD effects to try it out.
+I would recommend to any of my friends who are having trouble sleeping or any other ailment that CBD affects to try it out.
 Try a method that you feel comfortable with and start with a low dosage.
-A favourite of newcomers to Cannabinol is the CBD gel capsules as they offer a slow-release opposed to some of the other methods.
+A favourite of newcomers to Cannabinol is the CBD gel capsules as they offer a slow-release as opposed to some of the other methods.